kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/RunTensorflowJobUsingHelperScript.md

 # Run Tensorflow Jobs Using Helper Script

 ## Prerequisites
-1) User need to ensure that script `submit_tf_job.py` is placed with other template files such as `presetup_tf.sh_template` and `example_tf_job_spec.json` in same folder.
-~~ This not required, correct?
-2) Sufficient permissions (authorization and authentication, like `kinit`) are needed for the user (in case of secure cluster) to run this script as it could also support submitting Tensorflow service directly to YARN.
+1) Sufficient permissions (authorization and authentication, like `kinit`) are needed for the user (in case of secure cluster) to run `submit_tf_job.py` script as it could also support submitting Tensorflow service directly to YARN.

+2) User could be use `--input_spec` argument to specify a sample spec file as a template.
+This package has `example_tf_job_spec.json` sample spec file and user could edit this file to specify resources per component and kerberos specification if needed.

 ## Setup presetup_tf.sh template
 1) Rename `presetup_tf.sh_template` to `presetup_tf.sh`

-2) In `presetup_tf.sh`:
+2) In `presetup_tf.sh`

-- Update valid `HADOOP_HDFS_HOME` value as per cluster configuration.
+    * Update valid `HADOOP_HDFS_HOME` value as per cluster configuration preferred in Dockerfile.
-- Update `JAVA_HOME` as per the environment setup.
+    * Update `JAVA_HOME` as per the environment setup.
 This should point to `JAVA_HOME` **inside the docker image**.

-4) Place `presetup-tf.sh` in HDFS under `hdfs://host:port/<tf-job-conf-path>/scripts`.
+3) Place `presetup-tf.sh` in HDFS under `hdfs://host:port/<tf-job-conf-path>/`.
-~~ I would prefer to remove the `scripts`, this is just like yarn-env.sh, we can directly place it under /etc/hadoop/conf instead of /etc/hadoop/conf/scripts.
-This requries changes to python file.

-5) Ensure that `<tf-job-conf-path>` is created and available in the docker container.
-Config files will be copied from HDFS to this location for each container.
+4) Ensure that `<tf-job-conf-path>` is accessible with correct permission for user.
+Config files will be copied from HDFS to each container under `reosurces` folder.
-~~ Why this is required in the docker container?
-I think YARN will localize it and mount to docker docker.
-~~ I would suggest to just state that, <tf-job-conf-path> in HDFS folder should be accessible by the submit user.

-6) Upload core-site.xml, hdfs-site.xml, and (when security is enabled) krb5.conf to `<tf-job-conf-path>`.
+5) Upload core-site.xml, hdfs-site.xml, and (when security is enabled) krb5.conf to `<tf-job-conf-path>`.

 ## Run submit_tf_job.py to submit Tensorflow job to YARN